On-line Application for Graduation Instructions

 On-line Application for Graduation due dates are:

-- A separate on-line form is required to be turned in to the registrar's office by early March if you want to graduate in the summer but walk through spring graduation.
+- You must apply to graduate AND fill out a separate on-line form is required to be turned in to the registrar's office if you want to graduate in the summer but walk through spring graduation.
 Check the link below for exact dates.
+Information will be updated at the end of January.

 Step 2: Request to Graduate by using the On-line Application for Graduation